learn-co-curriculum/html-css-getting-started-with-git/README.md

 Stuff about Simon's Stamps here...
 ```

 It is worth noting that reseting with the `--hard` flag will remove the commits after the one you reset to, so all new commits will be continuing on from that point.
-If for some reason you want to go back to a previous commit without loosing the commits after it then you can instead use `git checkout <SHA key>` inserting the desired SHA key for the commit you want to travel to.
+If for some reason you want to go back to a previous commit without losing the commits after it then you can instead use `git checkout <SHA key>` inserting the desired SHA key for the commit you want to travel to.

 To get back to our latest commit form 10 seconds ago "update About headline in README" we can type in `git reset --hard abe211d`.
 Now are code look slike this again: